MinVR/MinVR/src/config/README.md

 no such variable.
 If you ask for a value called "lora" that does not exist in "/cora/", the system will not return an error before checking to see if there is a "lora" in any of the namespaces senior to "/cora/".
-In this case, there was a "/lora" defined, and so that value is returned.
+In this case, we'll assume there was a "/lora" defined -- a value defined in the "/" root namespace, and senior to "/cora/".
+That value is returned.

   in->addData("/lora", 37);